danielharrell/does_music_move/does_music_move.md

 all this about the first movement of a symphony, not thinking twice about calling what we hear a "movement".
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.

+And the talk has a point.
+For if we didn't hear music move, it seems we wouldn't hear music at all, but simply a succession of pitches, the next following the last in time.
+But hearing music in this succession---say, in the rise and fall of a melody---seems to mean hearing the next pitch follow the last not just in time, but in space, carrying us from place to place, pitch after pitch.
+It means hearing a leap from ˆ1 tone to the ˆ5 tone, for example, in hearing middle C followed by the G a fifth above; and then hearing a gentler, stepwise descent back to the ˆ1 in hearing the F, E, and D between the G and middle
+C sound in turn, before hearing the middle C again.
+(Put melody here.) as we hear pitch after pitch. as pitch follows pitch.
+(Bring up stuff from below, then go on to say space is clear and distinct enough to be heard, deep enough to be explored.) movement in it, from place to place in pitch after pitch. , giving to the succession in time a kind of inhabitance in space.

+But while there is thus a point to this sort of talk, there is also a problem with it.
 There is, however, a problem with this sort of talk.
 And I would like to begin my lecture by outlining this problem, before going on to say why I find the problem important, even for those of us with